MrValverde/Simple-Calculator/README.md

 # Simple-Calculator
-Simple calculator using CSS, JavaScript and HTML using simple mathematical operators
+Simple calculator using CSS, JavaScript and HTML using simple mathematical operators (addition, substraction, multiplication and division)